staufique/Vendor_Management_System/readme.md

 - **Parameters:**
   - `id` (integer, required): Unique identifier of the purchase order to be acknowledged.
 - **Response:** Returns JSON data confirming the acknowledgment.
+- **Note:** After Acknowledgement vendor will get an another mail to update the status of an order.

 ### 3.7.
 Update Delivery Status